Learning Communities

 Learning Community Goals

-As members of the FYLCP, first-year students will:
+As members of the FYLCP, you will:

 • Explore the connections among academic courses and disciplines in a global context;